m7moudGadallah/EFCorePlaygound/README.md

 > [!Note]
 >
-> if you want to run the `DbFirst` project, you need to create a database first (using the scripts provided in the `scripts` directory) and update the connection string in the `app.settings.json` file.
+> if you want to run the `DbFirst` project, you need to create a database first (using the scripts provided in the `scripts` directory) and update the connection string in the `app.settings.json` file and then run `scaffold-dbcontext` command to generate the models.

 ## File Structure